thewillhuang/js-challenge/README.md

 ### Bonus Points
 These are not required, but would be great additions if time permits.
 - Implement a method to persist the created data.
-- Make an Impressive UI
 - Full-Test Coverage
+- Filter the Table Results from the Search
+- Add Sortable Columns to the table
-- Suggested technologies (Webpack, React, Redux, React-Router)
+- Suggested Technologies (Webpack, React, Redux, React-Router)

 ### Other
 To begin this challenge, please clone this repo and create a Pull Request into the repo when you are finished.
 You will only have 2 days to complete the challenge, so prioritize accordingly.
 Please add details for running you app to the `Running My App (README.md)` section below.